appkins-org/ironic-metadata/README.md

 ## How It Works

 1. **Client Request**: A deploying node makes an HTTP request to 169.254.169.254
-2. **IP Matching**: The service extracts the client IP and searches Ironic for matching nodes
+2. **IP Matching**: The service extracts the client IP and searches Ironic for matching nodes using multiple methods:
+   - **Primary**: Direct IP matching in node `instance_info`, `configdrive`, or driver information
+   - **Fallback**: MAC address lookup via DHCP lease file (`/shared/dnsmasq/dnsmasq.leases`) followed by port-to-node matching
 3. **Data Retrieval**: Node information is retrieved from Ironic's API
 4. **Response**: Appropriate metadata is returned in the requested format

+### Node Discovery Methods

+The service uses multiple methods to identify which Ironic node corresponds to a client IP:

+1. **Direct IP Matching**: Searches node configurations for the client IP in:
+   - `instance_info.fixed_ips`
+   - ConfigDrive network data
+   - Driver deployment options (IPA API URLs)
+   - Node name (for testing)

+2. **DHCP Lease Fallback**: When direct IP matching fails:
+   - Parses DHCP lease file at `/shared/dnsmasq/dnsmasq.leases`
+   - Extracts MAC address for the client IP
+   - Queries Ironic ports API to find the port with matching MAC address
+   - Returns the node associated with that port

+This two-tier approach ensures compatibility with various Ironic deployment scenarios and provides robust node discovery even when IP information isn't directly stored in node configurations.

 ## API Examples